-For water usage, we are not in large demand on water and do not have issue in sourcing water.
-The decrease in water usage compared to last Reporting Period were due to the use of Automatic spraying for greening and paving to control water consumption and the Daily advocacy of water conservation.
+We do not have huge demand for water and do not have issue in sourcing water.
+The decrease in water usage compared to last Reporting Period were due to some initiatives to use automatic spraying system for plants and on-premise pavement, coupled with reducing water consumption through daily water conservation practices.
 Taking 2021 as the base year, assuming there is no material change in business model, the water efficiency target set by the Company is to maintain a water consumption intensity of 65.60 tonnes per employee in the next five years.
-In order to achieve this water efficiency target, the company have implemented some measures for saving water, such as using saving water tap and promoting water conservation in the office.
-Moreover, we do not use packaging materials in the course of our business as we are primarily engaged in the provision of internet advertising services.
+In order to achieve this water efficiency target, the Group has implemented some measures for saving water, such as using water saving tap and promoting water conservation in the office.
+Moreover, we do not use packaging materials for our business operations as we are primarily engaged in the provision of internet advertising services.

-Both energy and resource conservation are essential parts of the Company ESG strategy.
-The Company would continue to keep track of consumption on energy and resources and implement corrective action to align with the environmental conversation goal of the Company.
+Both energy and resource conservation are essential parts of the Group ESG strategy.
+The Group would continue to keep track of consumption on energy and implement corrective action to align with the environmental conversation goal of the Group.
 Further details on the implementation of these ESG measures are described in the later section titled "Environmental protection measures".